S BLOCK Dubai 2.0 Summit Focus Preview

-"S BLOCK Dubai 2.0 Summit" is scheduled to be launched at the Dubai Festival Arena this coming 20 September.
-The Summit with its core discussion focusing on blockchain technology is expected to attract 3,500 participants.
+DUBAI, United Arab Emirates, Sept.
+20, 2019 /PRNewswire/ -- "S BLOCK Dubai 2.0 Summit" is scheduled to be launched at the Dubai Festival Arena this coming 20 September.
+The Summit, with its core discussion focusing on blockchain technology, is expected to attract 3,500 participants.
 This summit signifies the complete upgrade of S BLOCK global consensus and ecosystem.

 Interstellar Wallet Entering Era 2.0

-Based on the core concepts of blockchain, cryptocurrencies trading, investment and saving technology started to be widely acknowledged by the public.
-S BLOCK is taking this opportunity to rapidly deliver global consensus.
+With increased public interest in blockchain and cryptocurrency, S BLOCK is taking this opportunity to rapidly deliver global consensus.
 3 months after its introduction to the market, the Interstellar wallet is now ready for the second major upgrade, marching towards era 2.0.

-Converging the global cryptocurrencies investment experts, coagulating the global community consensus, concentrating the mainstream value media to witness the release of S BLOCK all new strategic plan.
+The Summit will converge the global cryptocurrencies investment experts, coagulate the global community consensus, and concentrate the mainstream value media to witness the release of S BLOCK's all new strategic plan.

 Interstellar Wallet 2.0 Core Functions Online